01 — Purpose

 • reserve space for embeds and ad slots — prevent CLS when content injects

-• document owners, purpose, and removal criteria for each vendor script
+• document owner, purpose, and removal criteria for each script

 04 — Avoid